 A shock absorber sub or damper is a mechanical or hydraulic device designed to absorb and damp shock impulses while drilling.
 It does this by converting the kinetic energy of the shock into another form of energy (typically heat), which is then dissipated.
 Most shock absorber subs are a form of dashpot (a damper that resists motion via viscous friction).

-What Are The Drilling Bit Oscillations
+What Are The Drill Bit Oscillations?

-Field studies have shown that the frequency of the oscillations was consistently three oscillations per revolution with a three-cone bit.
+Field studies have shown that the frequency of the oscillations was consistently three oscillations per revolution with a three-cone drill bit.
 It is believed that the bit does not drill the bottom of the hole evenly (completely flat), resulting in high and low places, with the number of high and low places being the same as the number of cutters on the bit.
 The peak-to-peak amplitude is approximately 0.5 inch.
 This bottom hole condition could account for the three oscillations per revolution when drilling with a three-cone bit.

 How To Use Absorber To Eliminate The Drilling Bit Oscillations